-I had never used computers before entering college.
-Even I got poor grades in the course of programming during the 1st year.
-I had started talking to seniors about this failure but still did not get a clear direction.
-Somehow I had managed to persuade myself to leave the idea of a career in computer science.
-But as Steve Jobs said — "we can’t connect the dots looking forward; we can only connect them looking backward".
+I had never used computers before going to college.
+Even I failed in programming course during the 1st year.
+I had started talking to seniors about this failure but did not get a clear direction.
+Somehow I managed to persuade myself to leave the idea of a career in computer science.
+But as Steve Jobs said: "We can’t connect dots looking forward; we can only connect them looking backwards."

-When I was in 3rd year, one of my friends explained the recursive algorithm to print the nth Fibonacci number.
-He told me that this is a bad code because the computer would take several years to produce the output for a large value of n!!!
+When I was in 3rd year, one of my friends explained recursive algorithm to find the nth Fibonacci number.
+He told me: "This is a bad code because a computer would take several years to produce the output for a large value of n" I said: “Really.
+How?”

 This was the first incident when I came very close to understanding the importance of algorithms, which helped me change my mind.
-I understood one thing clearly: an algorithm is about performance, and a bad algorithm is always a failure even if you have good hardware.
-I started going through several basic problems and comparing the efficiency of their solutions.
-It gave me an amazing feeling!
-Even curiosity was so high that I studied the book CLRS twice.
-Now the situation is totally opposite: learning algorithms and data structure is my passion.
+I understood one thing clearly: Programming is not just about syntaxes and writing correct code, but much more about designing efficient algorithms.
+I started going through several coding problems and comparing efficiency of their solutions.
+Even curiosity was so high that I studied the book CLRS twice!

 Good knowledge of programming languages is necessary but not sufficient.
-The real joy comes when we have good command over DS algorithms and problem-solving.
-I believe that good practice of problem-solving can change the way we think about algorithms and help us grow to new heights of career.
-After four years of teaching experience with students and professionals, sharing here the four good reasons to learn Data structure and Algorithms.
+The real joy comes from having a good command of problem-solving strategies in DSA.
+So consistent practice and exploring real-life applications can change the way we think about the importance of algorithms.
+After five years of teaching experience with students and professionals, sharing four good reasons to learn data structure and algorithms.

 The system performance depends on choosing efficient algorithms as much as on choosing fast hardware.
-Even applications that do not require algorithm directly at the application level…relies heavily upon algorithms.
+Even applications that do not require algorithms directly at the application level…relies heavily upon algorithms.
 For examples:

 Overall, algorithms are at the core of most real-life applications.
 Just as rapid innovations are being made in other computer technologies, they are also being made in algorithms.

-Learning Algorithms and Data Structures might seem unnecessary in an age where we will be using library functions for 90% of our coding.
-But, why should we bother to learn the implementation when the implementation is hidden behind an abstraction?
-In such a situation, we must learn data structures and algorithms to understand the logic behind the behavior of these abstractions.
-If we don’t then, we will eventually apply them in a way that will hurt you.
+Learning algorithms and data structures might seem unnecessary in an age where we are using library functions for writing software codes.
+But why should we bother to learn implementation details when implementation is hidden behind an abstraction?
+In such a situation, we must learn data structures and algorithms to understand the logic behind the behaviour of these abstractions.
+If we don’t, we might apply them in the wrong way.

 Why do tech companies test the knowledge of DSA during the interview process?
-The answer would be obvious — these companies encounter problems daily that are complex and large on the scale of data, and they would like to hire an intelligent programmer who can solve those problems in minimal time, using the least number of resources.
-So the knowledge of Data Structures and Algorithms is a clear indicator of the programmer’s abilities in solving those problems efficiently.
+The answer would be obvious: These companies encounter complex and large-scale data-intensive problems and would like to hire a smart programmer who can solve those problems efficiently in terms of time and memory.
+So the knowledge of data Structures and algorithms is a clear indicator of a programmer’s ability to solve those problems smartly.